 You can define multiple rulesets for who can access individual forms either by specific WordPress user roles or specific users.
 Once you’ve targeted the users, you can set access for each available capability: inherit, enable, or disable.

-Assuming you already have a WordPress website with the latest version of Gravity Forms plugin installed, here’s what you need to do to boost Gravity Forms security.
+Assuming you already have a WordPress website with the latest Gravity Forms version installed, here’s what you need to do to boost your Gravity Forms security.

 1. Install and Activate Advanced Permissions

 Purchase the Advanced Permissions plugin and install it on your WordPress website.
 Click the Activate button to proceed.
 Next, head over to Forms → Settings → Advanced Permissions to activate the WordPress plugin license.